Feeld/node-layer-api/README.md

 ### messages.getFromUser(userId, messageId, [callback])

-Delete a single message sent from a specific user by providing `userId` and `messageId`.
-Response `body` will result in a
+Retrieve a single message in a conversation from a specific user by providing `userId` and `messageId`.
+Response `body` will result in a single message representation.

 ##### Arguments